ourlifeloop/marketing/src/cms/training-faqs/how-do-i-invite-family-and-friends-of-a-resident.md

   would like to add a connection to.
 While remaining in the resident list, select the third 'quick action' icon.
 Type the connections email in the box that appears.
 The family will receive an email and complete registration.
-You can also invite loved ones by going to the "Connections" tab in the blue panel on the left-hand side of your screen and choosing the "invite" button on the top right-hand side.
+You can also invite loved ones by going to the "Connections" tab on the left-hand side of your screen and choosing the "invite" button on the top right-hand side.

   This will then prompt you for the resident the connection is tied to and their email address.